wenyangfu/hyperparam-search-guides/hyperopt-guide.md

 1. https://github.com/hyperopt/hyperopt/wiki
 2. https://jaberg.github.io/hyperopt/

-Much of the content in this post is derived from the following papers:
+Much of the content in this post is derived from the following papers, and from the Hyperopt wiki.

 [1] NIPS 2011: [Algorithms for Hyper-Parameter Optimization](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf)